CSC207-UofT/course-project-not-a-team/WrittenDocument/Phase2/DesignDocumentPhase2.md

         We used issues as a reminder of what we should do next.
 Since we were working in person for the majority time of the term, we only created five issues, but our group still finds it useful.

- For refactor feature of github, see 'Refactoring' session; for major pull request, see 'Brief summary of each member's work since phase 1' session
+ For refactor feature of github, see 'Refactoring' section; for major pull request, see 'Brief summary of each member's work since phase 1' section

 ---